 Indian food: Malai kofta (photo: evernewrecipes.com)

 Mmm, can’t wait to eat Indian food again!
-Unfortunately, I haven’t been able to travel to India yet, but when I do, I know I’ll be a very, very happy camper.
-This fascinating subcontinent is in my Top 3 destinations to visit – maybe it will happen in 2012?!
-We shall see! *wink* =D
+Unfortunately, I haven’t been able to travel to India yet.
+When I do though, I know I’ll be a very, very happy camper.
+This fascinating subcontinent is in my Top 3 destinations to visit.